samsonosiomwan/web-analysis-app/README.md

 ## Conventions / Coding Styles

 1. Notice that names of modules, methods, functions and variables are `snake_cased`, while names of classes are `PascalCased`
-2. Ensure to have two spaces exactly between import and actual codes in modules
+2. two spaces exactly between import and actual codes in modules
-3. Ensure to be consistent with the usage of string quotes.
+3. consistency with the usage of string quotes.
 Always use the single quote except in situations where you need to use double quotes

-## Github Convention
+## Github Convention followed

-1. Create a branch named `implement-web-analysis` and only work within this branch
+1. Created a branch named `implement-web-analysis` and only worked within this branch
-2. Complete implementation and testing of the web analysis
+2. Completed implementation and testing of the web analysis
-3. When done, push your changes and raise a pull request on Github using the pull request template already added to the project (`.github` folder)
+3. When done,  changes were pushed and  pull request was raised on Github using the pull request template already added to the project (`.github` folder)

 ## Approach

-- Try to not attempt to conceptualize the whole documentation and codebase at once, instead move step by step through the task
+- Tried to not attempt to conceptualize the whole documentation and codebase at once, instead i moved step by step through the task
-- Ensure to understand the problem before attempting to write any code
+- I understood the problem before attempting to write any code
-- Ensure to write the expected unit tests first before actual implementation, as that confirms that you are conforming to the `TDD Methodology`.
+- I wrrote the expected unit tests first before actual implementation, as that confirms that I conformed to the `TDD Methodology`.
-- Ensure to manually experiment within the modules to confirm the results of your implementations
+- I made sure to manually experiment within the modules to confirm the results of your implementations

 ## Running Your Tests